FTHuld/neware_reader/README.rst

 Credits

-This is a collaborative work between Beyonder, Corvus Energy, and IFE.
+This is a collaborative work between Beyonder (http://beyonder.no/home), Corvus Energy (https://corvusenergy.com/), and IFE (http://ife.no/en/).